dannybauman/30-day-map-challenge-2025/maps/04-my-data/lovable/README.md

 - **Strengths:**
   - Worked on first attempt
+  - Uploaded the GeoJSON directly and rendered all 118 waypoints—this was a big win
   - Clean implementation
   - Proper data loading from GeoJSON
   - Stats dashboard displays correctly

-- **Minor issues:**
-  - UI takes up a lot of page space (stats/overview/legend section)
-  - Need to scroll down to see the map
-  - Could benefit from better layout balance between stats and map
+  - Nicely made page and map with clean design
+  - The stats column appears first on mobile, then the map below—a fine layout choice

 ## Human Review